HrijulChauhan/Useless-API/README.md

 # UselessAPI
 Inspired to make an API by the KanyeREST api.
-Only has a GET method as for now.
+Only has a GET method as for now. <br>
 Ok this API is incredibly slow.
 And thats because I'm dumb.
 Here's how I wanted it to work.
 API was made mostly using express